tall15421542-lab/ticket-master/README.md

 * `HOST_PORT`: IP address of ticket service(gateway address in kubernetes deployment).
 * `NUM_OF_AREAS`: Number of areas for each event.
 ### Stress Test
-The objective of stress test is to
+The objective of the stress test is to
 1. See the performance under high traffic over a specific duration.
-2. Warm up the components for spike test.
+2. Warm up the components for the spike test.

 ```
 # under scripts/perf/k6/ directory.